CCJ check: How to check if you have a County Court Judgment

 What can happen if I ignore a CCJ?

-Once you have been issued with a CCJ, you must make an effort to stick to the terms of your arrangement as closely as possible.
+Once you have been issued a CCJ, you must make an effort to stick to the terms of your arrangement as closely as possible.

 If you don’t agree to owing the debt or don’t have the funds to repay it, it can be tempting to ignore it and hope it disappears.
 However, this will only make the situation worse and put you at risk of further legal action.